fennar01/lie-detector/README.md

 The app detects microexpressions—brief, involuntary facial movements that can reveal concealed emotions.
 This uses facial landmark tracking (e.g., with Mediapipe or dlib) and deep learning models trained to recognize rapid changes in facial muscle movement.
 Microexpression detection is a key component for advanced lie detection and emotional analysis.

 ## Nervousness & Behavioral Cue Analysis (In Progress)
-The next feature will analyze nervousness and behavioral cues such as gaze aversion, fidgeting, blinking rate, and other subtle movements.
-This will use facial landmark tracking, pose estimation, and temporal analysis to identify patterns associated with stress or deception.
+The app analyzes nervousness and behavioral cues such as gaze aversion, fidgeting, blinking rate, and other subtle movements.
+This uses facial landmark tracking, pose estimation, and temporal analysis to identify patterns associated with stress or deception.

+## Live Probability Scoring & Alert System (In Progress)
+The next feature will combine outputs from facial expression, blood perfusion, microexpression, and behavioral cue modules to compute a real-time probability that the subject is lying.
+This probability will be displayed live in the app, and the user will be alerted if it exceeds a configurable threshold.
+The scoring system will use a weighted combination of model outputs and heuristics, and can be further improved with machine learning.

 ## Tech Stack
 - Python (OpenCV, dlib, scikit-learn, deep learning frameworks)